Bitcoin hits three-month low as Musk drives investors to exit

 For an asset class that has surged this year, with dogecoin up about a hundredfold, ether up more than fourfold and bitcoin gaining 45%, some are beginning to call time on the wild ride.

-“Our weekend trading has kicked up, and we’re looking at some serious liquidations through the exchanges,” said Chris Weston of brokerage Pepperstone in Melbourne.
+“Our weekend trading has kicked up, and we’re looking at some serious liquidations through the exchanges,” said Pepperstone’s Weston.

 Reporting by Tom Westbrook in Singapore.
 Additional reporting by Radhika Anilkumar in Bengaluru and Vidya Ranganathan in Singapore.
 Editing by Gerry Doyle